eazymation/jbds-via-html5/README.md

 of Sirius and access it via a browser.

 ## Sirius Container build
-We have already built  the Sirius container image and stored in dockerhub.
+We have already built  the Sirius container image and stored it in dockerhub.
 It downlopaded and used the Obeo Designer 10 install.
-Also in that contianer we have added bundles to allow the user to easily use the family example model.
-Note that to do this we created an update site, which is stored as the directory. https://github.com/neilmackenzie/jbds-via-html5/tree/master/resources/family_updatesite
+Also in that container we have added bundles to allow the user to easily use the  example family model.
+Note that to do this we created an eclipse update site, which is stored as the directory. https://github.com/neilmackenzie/jbds-via-html5/tree/master/resources/family_updatesite

-To create that update site we followed the instructiins here: https://www.eclipse.org/forums/index.php/t/1076701/
+To create that update site we followed the instructions here: https://www.eclipse.org/forums/index.php/t/1076701/

 You can see how this conatiner is built by looking at the docker file in this repository.